-5. Police notifications to Children's Services
+5. Police notifications to local authority children's services

-The police triage all domestic abuse incidents and where there is a concern about a child/young person, the PPN/DASH Risk Identification Checklist form is sent to Children's Services.
+The police triage all domestic abuse incidents and where there is a concern about a child, the PPN/DASH form is sent to local authority children's services.

-If there are concerns about a risk of serious harm Children's Services will co-ordinate a strategy meeting involving all relevant agencies, including schools, to discuss next steps.
+If there are concerns about a risk of serious harm, local authority children's services will co-ordinate a strategy meeting involving all relevant agencies, including schools, to discuss next steps.
 See Child Protection Section 47 Enquiries procedure for information on strategy discussions and meetings.